ecmwf/metview-python/docs/api/geopoints_obj_toc.rst

       - Sets the time column in a :class:`Geopoints`

     * - :func:`set_value2s`
-      - Sets the value2 column a :class:`Geopoints`
+      - Sets the value2 column in a :class:`Geopoints`

     * - :func:`set_values`
       - Sets the values in a :class:`Fieldset` or :class:`Geopoints`